Updated: 11th February 2019

 The camera offers full manual control as well as auto settings for different kinds of shoots: sport, portraits, food and video.
 It doesn’t photograph in RAW though, so all images are processed as JPG, and I found the colour quality fantastic, I didn’t even have to edit the colours in video post-production.
 Another handy bonus is the flip-up screen, ideal for to camera filming and of course, the millions of selfies I took at the festival!

 The 4K and time-lapse features allowed me to capture lots of memories, and in fact, I ended up filming 90% of my videos at the festival on the PowerShot only really using my DSLR when it was dark as the PowerShot didn’t capture night time video as well, which is expected given the price point.
 The camera offers 4K at 30 FPS and FHD at 50 FPS, which I then turned into slow motion in editing.

 Overall a very welcome addition to my gear bag and I’ll certainly be using it for my upcoming travels alongside my EOS 5D.
 If you are looking for a compact travel camera and don’t want the bulk or price of a DSLR, I’d say this is one of the ‘best point and shoot’ cameras I’ve ever tried out.

 Proudly produced in partnership with Canon UK, who I have been using to capture my images for over a decade.
-My trip to the Kumbh Mela was supported by Uttar Pradesh Tourism Board and Lonely Planet Magazine India as part of the Kumbh Travel Writers Conclave.
 All editorial opinions remain my own.